YahiDar/TransRadar/README.md

 ## Acknowledgements

-We mention again that this code heavily borrows from the [veloai repository](https://github.com/valeoai/MVRSS).
+We mention again that this code heavily borrows from the [Valeoai repository](https://github.com/valeoai/MVRSS).

 The loss function implementation borrows from the [Unified Focal Loss code](https://github.com/mlyg/unified-focal-loss).